Strategy Maps in 4 Steps:

 – Kaplan & Norton

-By outlining the themes and perspectives in the strategy map a business will have a clearer view of what they need to write for the business objectives to accomplish stakeholder value.
+By outlining the themes and perspectives in your visual map a business will have a clearer view of what they need to write for the business objectives to accomplish stakeholder value.
 Keeping perspectives on the key four themes will help an organization hone in on a tangible strategy map that businesses will actually execute.

 More Strategy Mapping Examples: